derrickpelletier/geohash-poly/README.md

 - `'inside'`: return hashes whose center points fall inside the shape.
 - `'extent'`: return all hashes which make up the bounding box of the shape.
+- `'intersect'`: return all hashes that intersect with the shape.
+Use the `'threshold'` option to specify a percentage of least coverage.
+See `examples/streaming.js`.